The Doors: The Doors and Strange Days (August 1966 – December 1967)

-On December 24, the Doors performed "Light My Fire" and "Moonlight Drive" live for The Jonathan Winters Show.
+On December 24, the Doors performed "Moonlight Drive" and "Light My Fire" live for The Jonathan Winters Show.
 Their performance was taped for later broadcast.
-From December 26 to 28, the group played at the Winterland Ballroom in San Francisco; during one set, in the middle of "Back Door Man", the band stopped performing to watch themselves on The Jonathan Winters Show on a television set wheeled onto the stage.
+From December 26 to 28, the group played at the Winterland Ballroom in San Francisco.

-The Doors spent several weeks in Sunset Studios in Los Angeles recording their second album, Strange Days, experimenting with the new technology, notably the Moog synthesizer they now had available.
+The Doors spent several weeks in Sunset Studios in Los Angeles recording their second album, Strange Days, experimenting with the new technology, notably the Moog synthesizer they now had available, and musique concréte techniques.
 The commercial success of Strange Days was middling, peaking at number three on the Billboard album chart but quickly dropping, along with a series of underperforming singles.
 The chorus from the album's single "People Are Strange" inspired the name of the 2009 documentary of the Doors, When You're Strange.

 Although session musician Larry Knechtel had occasionally contributed bass on the band's debut album, Strange Days was the first Doors album recorded with a studio musician, playing bass on the majority of the record, and this continued on all subsequent studio albums.
 Manzarek explained that his keyboard bass was well-suited for live situations but that it lacked the "articulation" needed for studio recording.
 Douglas Lubahn played on Strange Days and the next two albums; but the band used several other musicians for this role, often using more than one bassist on the same album.
 Kerry Magness, Leroy Vinnegar, Harvey Brooks, Ray Neopolitan, Lonnie Mack, Jerry Scheff, Jack Conrad (who played a major role in the post Morrison years touring with the group in 1971 and 1972), Chris Ethridge, Charles Larkey and Leland Sklar are credited as bassists who worked with the band.